-- Often, rather than dealing with specific numbers, we need to undertake operations in a more general manner.

-- Hence we need to be able to manipulate expressions involving letters (rather than only numbers).

-- Whatever degree you are doing, you'll almost certainly use this material extensively.

-- Many students find that their algebra skills let them down throughout the rest of semester.

-- Try to understand this stuff, and practise if you need to.
+- Often, rather than dealing with specific numbers, we need to undertake operations in a more general manner. - Hence we need to be able to manipulate expressions involving letters (rather than only numbers). - Whatever degree you are doing, you'll almost certainly use this material extensively. - Many students find that their algebra skills let them down throughout the rest of semester. - Try to understand this stuff, and practise if you need to.

-- Topics we cover in this section are:

 - Introduction to algebra.

 - Expanding and factorising.

 - Formulae.

 - Solving absolute values.

 - Intervals on the real line.

 - Solving inequalities

 - Square roots.

 - Powers and Exponents.